ow2-proactive/proactive-python-client/README.md

 #### Example: Managing Data Transfers with User and Global Spaces

-The following example illustrates how to perform file transfers between the local environment and the ProActive Scheduler's data spaces, showcasing both user and global spaces.
+The following example illustrates how to perform file transfers between the local environment (where the task is running) and the ProActive Scheduler's data spaces, showcasing both user and global spaces.

 **Scenario**: